13pixlar/sticky-list/readme.txt

 == Changelog ==

+= 1.1.7.1 =
+* Fixed a fatal error that would crash the add-on if user was not logged in (sorry!)

 = 1.1.7 =
 * Fixed an issue that prevented redirects from working
 * Fixed an where list would be empty on BuddyPress